 You’re adding extra options to your products but you only want to show them when certain conditions are met.
 For instance, customers can enter text to be engraved on your products – but only if they’ve selected a checkbox first.
 Or – some options are available only for certain product variations.
-This article will show you how to use the WooCommerce Product Add-Ons Ultimate plugin to create conditional product options.
+This article will show you how to use the WooCommerce Product Add-Ons Ultimate plugin to create conditional product add-ons.

 Through this article, we’ll look at what WooCommerce extra product options are and how you might use them in WooCommerce.